Get a look at Apple Park from the construction workers there

-As Apple starts opening up its new Cupertino campus to its employees, its provided reporters and photographers with a few looks inside the gleaming, new circular structure.
+As Apple has started using its new Cupertino campus, it's offered official looks inside and detail about the gleaming, circular structure.

-But if you're interested in some of the on-the-ground, behind-the-scenes views of the campus construction, you're in luck.
-Construction workers have been posting pictures and videos inside the building and around its park on Snapchat.
-These images come after several drone videos of the campus' development have come out over the past few years.
+But if you're interested in on-the-ground, behind-the-scenes views of the campus construction, you're in luck.
+Construction workers have been posting pictures and videos inside the building and around its property on Snapchat.
+These images follow several drone videos of the construction that have popped up over the past few years.

-9to5Mac reported on the Snapchat images Wednesday morning.
-Apple didn't respond to a request for comment.
+9to5Mac reported on the Snapchat images Wednesday.
+Apple didn't immediately respond to CNET's request for comment.

 Apple